rpm-software-management/rpm-web/user_doc/boolean_dependencies.md

 ## Boolean Dependencies

-With rpm-4.13 RPM is able to process boolean expressions in all dependencies (Requires, Recommends, Suggests, Supplements, Enhances, Conflicts).
+Starting with rpm-4.13, RPM is able to process boolean expressions in all dependencies (Requires, Recommends, Suggests, Supplements, Enhances, Conflicts).
 Boolean Expressions are always enclosed with parenthesis.
 They are build out of "normal" dependencies: either name only or name, comparison and version description.

 ## Boolean Operators

+The following operators were introduced in RPM 4.13:

  * `and` - requires all operands to be fulfilled for the term to be True.
   * `Conflicts: (pkgA and pkgB)`